 When employees have more challenging tasks they feel more productive.
 Productivity feeds into positivity.
 And soon you have a bustling workplace full of happier, more efficient employees.
 Sounds perfect, right?

 Of course this can be challenging if many of your tasks are repetitive.
 But this is where a good human resource manager comes in.
 See who’s been working on what and change it up!
 Don’t keep giving the same task to the same teammate if you can help it.
 Scheduling the same tasks can be tempting, since they may make your job easier, but it might not always work to your benefit.
-Especially if it starts contributing to more employee burnout.
+Especially if it starts contributing to more team burnout.

 Custom data fields are your best friends when looking to pair the right resource with the right task.
 Once you add specific and meaningful information to your resources, you can then filter and group according to these data fields.